Jordan and Syria reopen Nassib border crossing

 “A Jordanian citizen may leave for Syria in their own car or as a regular passenger.
 Jordanian cargo is also allowed to leave for Syria according to the Jordanian-Syrian agreement,” Petra said on Monday.

-Petra said Syrians entering Jordan must first obtain security clearance from Jordanian authorities.
+Petra said Syrians entering Jordan must first obtain security clearance from Jordanian authorities, as has been the case throughout the Syria’s war.

-Reporting by Suleiman al-Khalidi in Jaber; writing by Lisa Barrington in Beirut; editing by Raissa Kasolowsky and Jason Neely
+Reporting by Suleiman al-Khalidi in Jaber; writing by Lisa Barrington in Beirut; Editing by Raissa Kasolowsky and Jason Neely